Olivia Culpo Gets Flirty In A Red Bikini

 “You look so content among other things,” said another fan.

 Prior to the bikini post, Olivia shared a slice of her home life.
-She posted several photos of herself holding her nephew, Remi in her arms.
+She posted several photos of herself holding her nephew, Remi, in her arms.
 The model wore a dazzling, gold outfit and wore her hair down in a slightly off-center part.
 The little boy looked happy and excited as Olivia took their photo.

-Fans who are familiar with the Culpo family immediately saw the resemblance.
-And while it’s usually Olivia that steals the show on her social media feed, it looked like the young boy captured everyone’s attention.
+Fans familiar with the Culpo family immediately saw the resemblance.
+And, while it is usually Olivia who steals the show on her social media feed, this time the young boy seemed to capture everyone’s attention.

 “Omg!!
 Your sisters complete twin!!” exclaimed a fan, while others also echoed the thought.